ODA Spending

 What is the current government's outlook on agricultural ODA?

-In December 2023, at the 174th Session of the Council of the FAO, FAO Director-General Qu Dongyu announced the appointment of Maurizio Martina as Deputy Director-General of the FAO.
-Martina, is an Italian national and former Italian Minister for Agriculture.
+In December 2023, at the 174th Session of the Council of the FAO, Director-General Qu Dongyu announced the appointment of Maurizio Martina as Deputy Director-General of the FAO.
+Martina is an Italian national and former Italian Minister for Agriculture.

 Rome hosts the main UN agencies tasked with addressing food security, agriculture, and sustainable development issues.
 FAO, WFP, and IFAD are together referred to as the Rome Agri-food Hub.
-The government has a close relationship with these agencies and Italy’s development cooperation in agriculture is, therefore, heavily influenced by the policies of the Rome Agri-food Hub.
+The government has a close relationship with these agencies, which inform Italy’s development cooperation in agriculture.

 Key bodies